adrenth/redirect/README.md

 If your website has a lot of redirects it is recommended to enable redirect caching.
 You can enable redirect caching in the settings panel of this plugin.

 Only cache drivers which support tagged cache are supported.
 So driver `file` and `database` are not supported.
-Hence the fact that database and file caching do not really increase performance.
+For this plugin database and file caching do not increase performance, but can actually have a negative influence on performance.
 So it is recommended to use an in-memory caching solution like `memcached` or `redis`.

 ### How caching works